 To submit your proposal:

 - Create an account in our abstract submission system, available in English only.
-Use the framework to submit your proposal in English, French or Spanish.
+Use the framework to submit your proposal in English or French.

 - Follow the instructions in the system to submit your proposal.

 - Submit an abstract of a minimum of 600 words and a maximum of 800 words outlining your content, the proposed structure of your presentation and how it aligns with one or more of the five Global Summit tracks.

 - Review the Presentation Formats to determine your preferred presentation format (there is no guarantee you will receive your preferred format).
 You will be asked to select a format during the submission process.